MikeBusuttil/kaggle/README.md

 ## questions

+- When should high correlations between one-hot-encoded and ordinal or numeric data result in dropping columns
 - When encoding categorized data numerically (ie. Great: 2, average: 1, poor: 0)
   - Would it make a difference if I weighted the values (ie. Great: 2.5, average: 0.5, poor: 0.1)
 - When given a data set that can be segmented in 2 (ie. houses with Garages vs houses without)